 There are many types of infections: anything that throws the natural balance of bacteria off can weaken your natural resistance to any disease, but STDs will take advantage of any break in the skin to infect you, and a bacterial infection just gives it an advantage.
 Both genders need to be careful in this respect.
 Passing on an infection may not be life-changing, but isn't healthy for either of you.

 One of the great things about the current technology is the ease that you can get self-test kits.
-I recommend testing yourself, and having your partner do the same, before any sex takes place.
-A negative result, or one that is unclear should be checked by a professional.
+I recommend testing yourself and having your partner do the same before any sex takes place.
+A negative result or one that is unclear should be checked by a professional.
 Yes, this may be embarrassing.
 But being sure you are both healthy is only wise in this age of climbing STD numbers.

 Signs and Symptoms

 There are studies showing that anyone- male or female- may have an infection or STD without showing signs of it.
 The worst offender is syphilis: this shows NO symptoms- not even a small one- until it is too late for any treatment.
 But many of the other ones show only small signs.
-You need to educate yourself, and be honest with your partner-and demand the same from them.
+You need to educate yourself and be honest with your partner-and demand the same from them.

 What About Kissing?

-Even kissing, especially if you have a small cut or other break in your skin, can increase your chances of herpes.
+Even kissing, especially if you have a small cut or another break in your skin, can increase your chances of herpes.
 You may not know the origin of that herpes virus: herpes can be seen on any part of the body.
 And the virus is getting more adaptable, and is taking hold in locations where it used to not be as easily 'caught'.